Error saving – please try again later!

 100g caster sugar

-scraped seeds of ½ vanilla pod (keep the pod for the strawberry jam)
+½ vanilla pod scraped seeds (keep the pod for the strawberry jam)

 60g unsalted butter